Get Rid of Rat Related Flies Now: 07427 626686

 House Flies are as the name suggests among the most commonflies to be found in our homes and represent a significant hazard to food safety.

 Large Biting Flies with large, often Metallic Eyes.
 A biting, nuisance fly causing deep skin infections

-Horse Flies are the tigers of the sky and are among the very largest flies found in the United Kingdom.
-2014 has been a very good year to be a horse fly as populations in July were way above average in many Bristol areas.
-Horse Flies are large, fast and many, despite being very large are silent in flight.
-The horse flies bite however is anything but discrete.
+Horse Flies are the tigers of the sky and are among the very most significant predatory flies native to the United Kingdom.
+2017 was a good year to be a horse fly as populations in July were way above average in many Bristol areas.

 Small, Nuisance Flies Flies with Orange Eyes.
 Seen as an indicator of poor hygiene.

 Fruit Flies are very small flies found on rotting organic matter especially fruit.
 Now becoming far more common as a nuisance pest since the rise of mandatory recycling programmes requiring a brown food waste box, often kept on counter tops.